 What MDMA Is Not

 To understand what MDMA is and how it works, we need to dispel some misconceptions.
 MDMA is often sold as “ecstasy” or “molly” on the streets.
 But MDMA is not ecstasy.
-And, although MDMA is slang for molly, what your dealer sells you probably isn't the same ultra-pure powder that's been dubbed "breakthrough therapy" in the recent clinical trials.
+And, although molly is slang for MDMA, what a dealer slings at a party probably isn't the same ultra-pure powder that's been dubbed "breakthrough therapy" in the recent clinical trials.

 Again, like ecstasy, molly may contain MDMA.
 But don’t bet your life on it.
-Now, with ecstasy and molly out of the way, let’s now discuss actual, pure MDMA.
+With ecstasy and molly out of the way, let’s now discuss actual, pure MDMA.

 What Is MDMA?

 MDMA stands for methylenedioxy-N-methylamphetamine.
 You may wig out at seeing the word “amphetamine” next to two “meths,” but rest assured, MDMA is not crystal meth — although, it is an amphetamine-like compound.
 Its amphetamine qualities include dilated pupils, constricted blood vessels, increased heart rate and body temperature, a lack of appetite, a tight jaw, and an inability to sleep.
 Abusing MDMA over a long period of time may trigger body-wide muscular damage known as rhabdomyolysis.

 That’s pretty much where MDMA’s similarities to amphetamines like dextroamphetamine (a.k.a.
 Adderall) end.
 MDMA is not nearly as addictive as amphetamines or crystal meth, and there's still debate as to whether its addiction rate is any higher than being addicted to gambling, television shows, or marijuana.